Saudi Super Cup: History

-On 12 January 2021, the Saudi Arabian Football Federation (SAFF) and Saudi water company Berain signed a sponsorship deal for the 2020 edition.
+On 12 January 2021, the Saudi Arabian Football Federation (SAFF) and Saudi water company "Berain" signed a sponsorship deal for the 2020 edition.
 The match would officially be referred to as "The Berain Saudi Super Cup".
 On 30 January 2021, Al-Nassr defeated Al-Hilal 3–0 to win their second title.
 They became the first team to win two consecutive titles and also set the record for the biggest goal margin.
 On 6 January 2022, Al-Hilal defeated Al-Faisaly, who were making their debut in the competition, 4–3 on penalties to become the most successful team in the competition with three titles.

-On 19 February 2022, the SAFF announced that the Saudi Super Cup would expand to four teams with the winners and runners-up of the Saudi Professional League and the King Cup taking part.
+On 19 February 2022, the SAFF announced that the Saudi Super Cup would expand to four teams with the winners and runners-up of the Saudi Pro League and the King's Cup taking part.